microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Rule.Exclude

 The name of specific rules to exclude from being evaluated.
-This will exclude rules specified by `Rule.Exclude` or discovered from a search path.
+This will exclude rules specified by `Rule.Include` or discovered from a search path.

 This option can be specified using: